idkfelix/year12/Maths/Matrices.md

 = \begin{bmatrix} 1 & 1 & 1 \\ 1 & 2 & 1 \\ 1 & 1 & 1 \end{bmatrix}
 $$
 ## Dominance Matrices
+- Represents one way connections on a square matrix
+- Unlike a communication matrix it is not a symmetrical matrix
+-